HunterAP23/VATS/README.md

 positional arguments:
   VMAF_FILE             VMAF report file.

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+  -o OUTPUT, --output OUTPUT
                         Output filename (Default: vmaf.png).
                         Also defines the name of the output graph (Default: vmaf.mov).
+                        Specifying a path will save the output image and video to that location.
+                        If no path is given, then the files are saved to this project folder.
   -l {default,min,zero,custom}, --lower-boundary {default,min,zero,custom}
                         Choose what the lowest value of the graph will be.
-                        * "default" uses the lowest VMAF value minus 5  as the lowest point of the y-axis so the values aren't so stretched vertically.
+                        - "default" uses the lowest VMAF value minus 5 as the lowest point of the y-axis so the values aren't so stretched vertically.
-                        * "min" will use whatever the lowest VMAF value is as the lowest point of the y-axis.
-Makes the data look a bit stretched vertically.
+                        - "min" will use whatever the lowest VMAF value is as the lowest point of the y-axis.
+May make the data look a bit stretched vertically.
-                        * "zero" will explicitly use 0 as the lowest point on the y-axis.
-Makes the data look a bit compressed vertically.
+                        - "zero" will explicitly use 0 as the lowest point on the y-axis.
+May make the data look a bit compressed vertically.
-                        * "custom" will use the value entered by the user in the "-c" / "--custom" option.
+                        - "custom" will use the value entered by the user in the "-c" / "--custom" option.
   -c CUSTOM, --custom CUSTOM
                         Enter custom minimum point for y-axis.
 Requires "-l" / "--lower-boundary" set to "custom" to work.
                         This option expects an integer value.
-  -r {720p,1080p,1440p,4k}, --resolution {720p,1080p,1440p,4k}
+  -r {720,1080,1440,4k}, --resolution {720,1080,1440,4k}
-                        Choose the resolution for the graph video (Default is 1080p).
+                        Choose the resolution for the graph video (Default is 1080).
                         Note that higher values will mean drastically larger files and take substantially longer to encode.
+  -d DPI, --dpi DPI     Choose the DPI for the graph image and video (Default is 100).
+                        Note that higher values will mean drastically larger files and take substantially longer to encode.
+                        This setting applies only to the video file, not the image file.
+  -v {1,2}, --version {1,2}
+                        Choose which VMAF version was used when generating the report file (Default is autodetect).
+                        Note that the VMAF version can not be autodetected when using CSV files, so if you're using a CSV VMAF v1 report please specify this option as "1".
+                        Also note that when using version 2, an FPS value should be specified for the video, the default FPS is 60.
+  -f FPS, --fps FPS     Specify the FPS for the video file (Default is 60).
+                        Note that for VMAF version 2 (which is the default) this value should be specified manually, otherwise the default value of 60fps will be used.

+Miscellaneous arguments:
+  -h, --help            Show this help message and exit.
 ```

 ## Requirements